Danny625/angry-birds-physics-engine/README.md

 ## 💭 Future Improvements

-- Add updated screenshots and a short gameplay GIF
+- Add an updated gameplay GIF
-- Add a builder mode screenshot
+- Add a FastAPI docs screenshot from a local run
-- Add a FastAPI docs screenshot
+- Add a tests-passing screenshot from a local terminal
 - Connect the Pygame builder UI directly to the local API for one-click publish/load
 - Add an in-game API status panel
 - Add more regression tests for edge-case physics interactions